 The first time I visited Sri Lanka there was a war on.
-Twenty years, 40+ visits and a beach house later, how things have changed.
+Twenty-plus years, 40-plus visits and a beach house later, how things have changed!
 In 1997, tourists were restricted to the southwest corner of the island – from Bentota through Galle round to Yala National Park.
 Now the whole of this aptly named “island of serendipity”, is open for business, and what a delight it is to explore.

 To get to Colombo from the UNESCO-listed Fort at Galle (only 125km) you had to endure a 4 to 5-hour journey of hair-raising overtaking along an inadequate coast road.
 Traffic would grind to a halt on the approaches to Colombo, and crossing the capital to reach the airport was a war of attrition.

 Now, a sparkling dual carriageway whisks you from the airport to downtown Colombo in 30 minutes and Galle can be reached in just over the hour.
 The delightful south-coast bays of Weligama, Dikwella, Matara and Mirissa (of whale-watching fame) are in easy reach.
-The Cultural Triangle, with its ancient cities of Polonnaruwa and Anuradhapura, and the historic centres of Dambulla and Sigiriya, are also much more accessible thanks to a series of newly paved and widened roads.
+The Cultural Triangle, with its ancient cities of Polonnaruwa and Anuradhapura, and the historic centres of Dambulla and Sigiriya, are also much more accessible.

 The hill stations of Nuwara Eliya, Ella and Horton Plains are still not easy to reach by road, although the train is a popular, more relaxing alternative.
 But once there, the stunning tea plantations and panoramic trekking country make for a magical setting.
 Sit back in a planter’s chair, sip a G&T and enjoy the colonial splendour.